CO-ERRA (DGG Act) — Legislative Timeline

 General Election (Nov)

-Constitutional amendments require 55% voter approval to pass (unless they repeal only).
-Results certified per law; recounts if thresholds met.
+Constitutional amendments require 55% voter approval to pass, or a simple majority if the measure only repeals constitutional text.
+Results certified per law; recounts if thresholds are met.

 Post-Election Implementation